alexandrevilain/temporal-operator/docs/api/v1beta1.md

 <a href="#temporal.io/v1beta1.TemporalClusterSpec">TemporalClusterSpec</a>)
 </p>
 <p>ClusterReplicationSpec defines the specifications for replication in the temporal cluster.
 Using these
-the operator will comfigure the cluster to replicate data to other clusters.
+the operator will configure the cluster to replicate data to other clusters.
 If this object is defined, then both properties below must be set.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">